ciro-mota/terra-DO/README.md

 ## 💻 Usage

 - Clone this repo.
-- By default an Droplet with **Debian 12** with `s-1vcpu-2gb` will be provisioned, if you want another OS or machine, modify the `variables.tf` files if you wish.
+- By default an Droplet with **Debian 12** with `s-1vcpu-2gb` will be provisioned, if you want another OS or machine, modify the `modules/droplets/variables.tf` files if you wish.
 - Run `terraform init`, `terraform plan -out= name-of-the-plan` and `terraform apply`.
 At the end, `terraform destroy`

 ## 🔧 cloud-init